Intermediate Python¶

 new_df = df.sort_values(axis=1)

-To specify whether the sort the values forwards or backwards, use the keyword argument ascending
+To specify whether the sort the values forwards or backwards, use the keyword argument ascending.
+The ascending value can be

 new_df = df.sort_index(ascending=False)